 3. Furthermore, a number of WMO Publications were identified as relevant to the investigation and supported the findings from the investigation; these include Guidelines on the Role, Operation and Management of National Meteorological and Hydrological Services (WMO-No. 1195), Guide to Marine Meteorological Services (WMO-No. 471), Weather Reporting, Vol. D, Information for Shipping (WMO-No. 9) and the Manual on Marine Meteorological Services Volume I – Global Aspects (WMO-No. 558).
 The WMO plays a critical role in promulgating standards for Marine Meteorological Services, in particular, through the International Convention for the Safety of Life at Sea (SOLAS) 1974, 2000 amendments, in particular Chapter V, regulation 5.
 IMO resolutions A.1051(27), amended by resolution MSC.470(101) - IMO/WMO Worldwide Met-Ocean Information and Warning Service – Guidance Document (14 June 2019) and A.707(17) - Charges for Distress, Urgency and Safety Messages through the Inmarsat System (6 November 1991) provide key elements to support safety of navigation in the implementation of SOLAS.
 It is from this position that the investigation of considerations of cost options for Members to deliver marine services has been undertaken.

 4. As requested by Cg-18, the Marine Services Division (MAR) of the WMO undertook a survey of Members between January and February 2021.The results from the survey were analysed and utilized to formulate the interview questions.
 The survey was used to understand the basic profile of the Members with respect to their provision of marine services.
 The results of the survey are not directly discussed in this document for reasons of confidentiality as it contains Member sensitive information.
 In summary, this survey indicated that a number of coastal States considered their ability to provide Marine Meteorological Services (MMS) was under financial stress and that generating additional income would allow them to improve their current services and to expand beyond those presently provided.
 As elaborated in SERCOM-2/INF.
 5.8(2), this concern has been indicated more strongly in certain regions but overall shared across all WMO regions.
 These observations demonstrated the need to further investigate the underlying causes of financial stress among WMO Members and to generate recommendations for the Members.
-It was identified that an extension of the 2021 survey should be undertaken to gain further details on how MMS were funded, what additional services were provided beyond basic SOLAS Maritime Safety Information (MSI), identification of customer demands, levels of national legislation in place to facilitate charging for services, what cost recovery mechanisms were in place, and what proportion of the income was received by MMS.
+It was identified that an extension of the 2021 survey should be undertaken to gain further details on how MMS were funded, what additional services were provided beyond basic SOLAS Maritime Safety Information (MSI), identification of customer demands, levels of government [Hong Kong, China] legislation in place to facilitate charging for services, what cost recovery mechanisms were in place, and what proportion of the income was received by MMS.
 Using as a basis the MAR 2021 survey responses and analysis, a number of targeted case study interviews were conducted.

 DRAFT RECOMMENDATION